Skip to main content

 Does constrained decoding reduce output quality?+

 It can slightly, by narrowing the model's probability distribution.
-Quality impact is minimal for well-structured schemas.
+Quality impact is usually manageable for well-structured schemas.
 Very restrictive constraints have more impact than flexible ones.
-The tradeoff — guaranteed validity vs. marginally reduced quality — is usually worth it.
+The tradeoff between guaranteed structure and possible generation constraints should be evaluated against the application's tolerance for malformed output.

 How does Outlines compare to Instructor for structured output?+